 Ian Dye and Steve Hawkins have been singing shanties together for over 30 years and have now formed a new shanty group 'The Port of Bristol Shanty Crew'.
 We aim to be 'Shipshape and Bristol Fashion'.
 We have strong connections with the Bristol seafaring tradition with family members building ships at Charlie Hill's Shipyard and sailing as merchant seamen on the Bristol City Line.
 We sing traditional shanties and modern songs of the sea with p;ssion and a sense of humour. www.pobshantycrew.c

 Purbeck Storm are a four piece band, playing a lively mix of original, contemporary and traditional English, Irish and American Folk-roots.
-From riotous drinking song, sing-along favourites, spirited songs of defiance and dissent, to songs of dark murder
+From riotous drinking song, sing-along favourites, spirited songs of defiance and dissent, to songs of dark murder and betrayal.
+Living by the coast, the sea is in our soul, giving us a passion for all things nautical and we love to sing songs of the high seas, smugglers, buccaneers and pirates.

 We are Clive Brooks and Des Patalong.